|Seraph Postal - Forever|

 God’s Spirit was poured out on a crazy generation and it changed the course of history, including mine.

-Anyhow, getting back to Greg's upcoming book, I am guessing that he will focus pretty much on the territory that he is more familiar with, which is what was happening in Costa Mesa and Riverside way back then.
+Anyhow, getting back to Greg Laurie's book, I am guessing that he will focus pretty much on the territory that he is more familiar with, which is what was happening in Costa Mesa and Riverside way back then.
 I shall be very interested in reading it once it's published.
 And since Greg is now a Southern Baptist, it will be revealing to find out what he includes and what he leaves out in his book.
 Are there things that will be too uncomfortably "charismatic" for him to mention?
 What will he say about you?
 How sanitized will Greg's book be, given that he would want to appeal to as wide an audience as possible, Baptists and all?
 Well, I don't know.
 I shall have to wait and find out.

 Since Greg seems to imply the Jesus Movement was the "last great American Revival", I am guessing that he doesn't think any genuine revivals have happened since that time, which apparently excludes everything that resulted from the Mother's Day event or what John Wimber and you and others accomplished in the aftermath, both in this country and overseas.
 This might be expected because I remember when I was still at Harvest that not even the name "John Wimber" was mentioned.
 For a long time, I didn't even know John Wimber existed.
 Your name wasn't mentioned either as far as I can recollect.